 Cleft Lip and Palate Treatment at Fresno Oral Maxillofacial Surgery & Dental Implant Center

 If your child needs cleft lip or palate treatment, our surgeons can help.
-We will evaluate your child’s specific condition and determine the best treatment process for you and your child.
+We will evaluate your child’s specific condition and determine the ideal treatment process for you and your child.
 Contact one of our offices for more information or to schedule a consultation.
 A member of our staff will be happy to assist you.